alunmorris/Multi-channel-wireless-voltmeter/README.md

 * Configurable auto power-off period.
 LED flashes 8 times when powering off.
 * Powers off if battery below critical voltage - configurable
 * Disable auto power-off by long press of On button.
 LED flashes 4 times.
-* Microntoller sums four voltage readings to reduce noise and to improved resolution of the 10-bit ADC
+* MPU sums four voltage readings to reduce noise and to improved resolution of the 10-bit ADC
 * LED flashes 20 times if radio IC not responding on power-up
 * LED flashes briefly on each failed data transmission